LSSTDESC/transient-host-sims/README.md

 9. If needed, add gaussian smearing to the catalog-level photometry using notetbooks/AddHostlibScatter.ipynb (we do this to create a HOSTLIB for kilonovae).
 10. Generate the weightmaps for fine-tuned transient-host galaxy correlations with scripts/weightmap_generator.py.

+If you'd just like to learn how to use the SCOTCH catalogue, check out `notebooks/SCOTCH_walkthroughs.ipynb`.
 Please contact Martine Lokken (lokken@astro.utoronto.ca) and Alex Gagliano (gaglian2@illinois.edu) with any questions or comments.